[QODBC-ALL] Using QuickBooks Data with Microsoft Access 2010(Linked Tables) 32-bit

 Select the QuickBooks-related DSN you set up with the QODBC driver.
 This can be one of our pre-installed DSN names or one that you have created.
 (Here, I choose the default DSN as an example.)

-NOTE: If you are using QODBC Online, Please select "QuickBooks Online Data" instead of "QuickBooks Data."
+NOTE: If you use QODBC Online for QuickBooks Online, please select "QuickBooks Online Data" instead of "QuickBooks Data."
+If you use QODBC POS for QuickBooks POS, please select "QuickBooks POS Data" instead of "QuickBooks Data."

 The first time you use MS Access to access QuickBooks, it will ask you to grant permission for this application: